Lutando/docs-oxd/sources/oxdserver/index.md

 protect web resources with OAuth2, or to write a client that calls an OAuth2 protected API.

-The oxd Server is designed to work as a standalone application (without a web application container, like tomcat).
-It's API's make it easier for developers to use OAuth2 protocols.
-By default, it is restricted to `localhost`--so the oxd server should be installed on each server that has web applications.
-But stay tuned, Gluu is introducing an nginx-based gateway that will enable the centralized deployment of an oxd server.
+The oxd Server is designed to work as a standalone service demon.
+It's actually a web server, running in an embedded jetty server, so you don't need a web application container (like tomcat).
+Just start it and stop it like you would any other unix service.

+oxd's API's make it easier for developers to use OAuth2 protocols.
+By default, it's restricted to `localhost`, which means these API's cannot be reached from another server on the network--only be services running on your local server.
+You deploy oxd oxd on each server that has web applications.
+Gluu is introducing an nginx-based gateway that will enable the centralized deployment of an oxd server--stay tuned.

 oxd API's can be called with by any application that can make REST calls.
 Gluu provides several native libraries--for Php, Java, Python, Node, Ruby and C#.

 oxd is commercial software.
-There is a free version that is limited to two transactions per second, which may be enough for many low volume sites.
+There is a free version that is limited to two transactions per second--which is enough for a low volume web site.
 For more information on purchasing a commercial version of oxd, see the [website](http://oxd.gluu.org)

 ![oxd-overview](https://raw.githubusercontent.com/GluuFederation/docs-oxd/master/sources/img/Overview.jpg)

 ## OpenID Connect Authentication Overview

+OpenID Connect is one of the most popular protocols for authentication.
+If you want to launch an OpenID Connect Provider for your organization, you should consider deploying the Gluu Server, which is available for many Linux distributions, and is easy to install and configure.
+For more information, see our [website](http://gluu.org).
+The Gluu Server will enable your organization to consolidate authentication in one place, to enable Single Sign-on to many applications.

 oxd uses the Authorization code flow for authentication.
 Future version of oxd may support the Hybrid flow.
 Implicit flow is not supported because it is